-The penalties for trafficking or even just possessing weed can be brutal in many places around the world and those who don’t respect the local laws can expect to face deportation, imprisonment, floggings and even death.
-The following are the 10 worst places in the world to be caught red handed with weed.
+The penalties for trafficking or even just possessing weed in some regions can be brutal.
+Those who don’t respect the local laws can expect to face deportation, imprisonment, floggings and even death.
+The following are the 10 worst places in the world to be caught with weed.

-- Some States in the United States of America
+Some States in the United States of America

-Cannabis use for recreational purposes is now legal in some American states including Alaska, California, Colorado, Oregon, Massachusetts, Nevada, and Washington.
+Cannabis use for recreational purposes is now legal in some American states including Alaska, California, Colorado, Oregon, Maine, Massachusetts, Nevada, and Washington.
 However lighting up in a state which still retains strong laws could get you into a massive amount of trouble.

-According to the American Civil Liberties Union website cannabis arrests now account for over half of all drug arrests in the United States.
+According to the American Civil Liberties Union website, cannabis arrests now account for over half of all drug arrests in the United States.
 Of the 8.2 million marijuana related arrests between the years of 2001 and 2010, 88% were for simply being in possession of marijuana.

-The state of South Dakota has some of American’s harshest marijuana laws with possession of even a small amount carrying a potential penalty of one year in jail and a $2000 fine.
-Also if a person is found to be in possession of any amount of hash or concentrate its considered “a felony” and is punishable by up to five years in prison and a fine of up to $10,000.
+The state of South Dakota has some of America’s harshest marijuana laws with possession of even a small amount carrying a potential penalty of one year in jail and a $2000 fine.
+Also, if a person is found to be in possession of any amount of hash or concentrate, it’s considered a felony and is punishable by up to five years in prison and a fine of up to $10,000.

 (Image: Shanghai city in China)

-Chan was released from a Beijing jail after serving a six month sentence, he was also made to give a public apology.
+Chan was released from a Beijing jail after serving a six month sentence.
+He was also made to give a public apology.

 The Syria civil war is an ongoing armed conflict being fought primarily between the government of President Bashar al-Assad and its allies against the various forces opposing the government.
-Before the war cannabis was tolerated to a certain extent by police if smokers were discrete.
+Before the war, cannabis was tolerated to a certain extent by police if smokers were discrete.

 The country is disestablished and people living in areas controlled by Kurdish separatists have been growing cannabis to make money as a means of escaping the poverty that the war torn country is experiencing.